Understanding the boarding school application process is important, no matter what school you decide to attend.

 Lots of schools have rolling admission, in which the admission office will inform you of the decision shortly after you submit your complete application.

-To complete the SAO Application, start here.
+To complete the Standard Application Online (SAO), start here.

 To complete the Gateway to Prep Application, start here.